-Listed below are the committees that directly advised the President or a member of the Executive Committee on the overall management of the Bank during 2021.
+Listed below are the committees that directly advised the President or a member of the Executive Committee on the overall management of the Bank during 2022.

 Management committees Chair Purpose of the Committee Meeting frequency Executive Committee President Advises the President on all aspects of bank-wide strategic significance, with the exception of matters that fall within the competence of other management committees, as defined in their terms of reference.
 Fortnightly Operations Committee First Vice President and Head of Client Services Group Considers matters related to Banking investment operations.
 Weekly Strategy and Policy Committee Vice President, Policy and Partnerships Considers matters that fall within the overall responsibility of the Vice President, Policy and Partnerships; and certain matters falling within the responsibility of the Chief Economist.
 It focuses primarily on transition, strategy and policy work: country, sector and thematic strategies and policy-related research.
 Fortnightly Risk Committee Vice President, Risk and Compliance and Chief Risk Officer Considers matters that fall within the responsibility of the Vice President, Risk and Compliance, Chief Risk Officer, such as Bank-wide risks, including credit and operational risk, with associated follow-up actions.
 It oversees risk aspects of the Banking and Treasury portfolios (for example stress testing), approves risk policies and risk reports and considers new Banking/Treasury products.
-Fortnightly Asset and Liability Committee Vice President, Finance and Chief Financial Officer Considers matters that fall within the overall accountability of the Vice President, Finance and Chief Financial Officer in their capacity of supervising Treasury activities and liquidity management at the Bank: areas of liquidity policy and management, funding and other Treasury activities, including monitoring business plan implementation, limit compliance and hedging strategy implementation.
-Quarterly Equity Committee First Vice President and Head of Client Services Group Maintains oversight of listed and unlisted share investments.
-Reviews and identifies suitable exit opportunities and makes recommendations on such exits to the Operations Committee.
+Monthly Asset and Liability Committee Vice President, Finance and Chief Financial Officer Considers matters that fall within the overall accountability of the Vice President, Finance and Chief Financial Officer in their capacity of supervising Treasury activities and liquidity management at the Bank: areas of liquidity policy and management, funding and other Treasury activities, including monitoring business plan implementation, limit compliance and hedging strategy implementation.
+Quarterly Equity Committee First Vice President and Head of Client Services Group Oversees the equity portfolio and approves equity exits.
 Weekly Crisis Management Team Vice President, Risk and Compliance and Chief Risk Officer Prepares coordinated responses to all critical internal and external issues arising in connection with events that affect the normal operations of the Bank.
 Ensures that the crisis management and business recovery plans are in place and are tested on a regular basis.
 At least three times per year Information Technology Governance Committee Vice President, Chief Transformation Officer Ensures that the Bank's IT strategy and business plan support the Bank's business strategy.
 Establishes the framework for measuring business benefits and oversees the realisation of benefits arising from IT projects.
 Reviews and approves business requests for budget allocation on new projects from the approved IT budget.
 Monthly Programme Steering Board Vice President, Chief Transformation Officer Ensures the effective and timely implementation of change programmes, approves project design, reviews progress, reports and escalates issues as appropriate.
-Monthly Procurement Complaints Committee Managing Director, Chief Compliance Officer Reviews and determines the Bank's position relative to complaints arising from tendering for goods and works and services and selection of consultant services (including those funded by Technical Cooperation grants or the Bank's budget) carried out in accordance with the Bank's policies, directives and procedures for procurement matters.
+Monthly Data Management Committee Vice President, Chief Transformation Officer Considers the Bank's data architecture and all matters related to data management.
+Quarterly Procurement Complaints Committee Managing Director, Chief Compliance Officer Reviews and determines the Bank's position relative to complaints arising from tendering for goods and works and services and selection of consultant services (including those funded by Technical Cooperation grants or the Bank's budget) carried out in accordance with the Bank's policies, directives and procedures for procurement matters.
 As necessary